DrCranium78/Atmel-Studio-Projects/README.md

 DigitalClock project:

-	A simple digital clock demonstrating the use of the DS1307 real time clock, external interrupts and the microcontroller's internal timer.
+	A simple digital clock demonstrating the use of the DS1307 real time clock, external interrupts, the microcontroller's internal timer and a state machine to control the display behavior.
 	Requires:
 		ds1307.h
 		ds1307.cpp